element-hq/element-desktop/README.md

 [<img src="https://translate.element.io/widgets/element-desktop/-/multi-auto.svg" alt="translationsstatus" width="340">](https://translate.element.io/engage/element-desktop/?utm_source=widget)

-# Report bugs & give feedback
+# Report bugs and give feedback

 If you run into any bugs or have feedback you'd like to share, please let us know on GitHub.